 Product Group Names:

 LOGIC (Local Government Information Control): Product set for municipal and county government administration, includes comprehensive and integrated Financial and Human Resource product sets, with features set for the unique needs of local government administration.
 While the underlying source code and product version of the LOGIC and SKools Financial, Payroll and Human Resources applications are nearly identical, flag settings and parameters are used to accommodate the different uses between these types of organizations.
 This provides wider supportability and product continuity among Keystone's total user community.
-Land and Tax applications are a also a component of the LOGIC product set, offered at this time in three state markets, Pennsylvania, North Carolina and Virginia.
+Fully integrated applications for property tax billing and collections, as well as other public service and community development applications such as business licenses, water, sewer, trash and recycling billing, planning, zoning and building inspections and permits, and code enforcement, are offered in the three states of Pennsylvania, North Carolina and Virginia.

 FinancialsClick to Expand